2start/documentation/using-ocular/getting-started/generate-sp.md

 Also need info on Security Profile for Runtime (SPR)

+Link to General topic in Profiles and Policies

 # Generating and Working with Security Profiles

 Automatic Code Scanning through Security Profiles/ Security Profiles are dervied from Policies, and summarize the  vulnerabilities and data leaks present in the code.
 The Security Profile is a [layer](https://ocular.shiftleft.io/api/io/shiftleft/repl/cpgcreation/Overlays$.html) of the CPG.
 Unlike other default layers, the Security Profile must be intentially generated.
 Security Profiles can be explored and processed using the REPL and managed in a workspace.